Você está aqui

 Guidelines for Good Digestion and Elimination

-Yogi Bhajan said that most people eat like animals—chomp, chomp, gulp.
+Most people eat like animals—chomp, chomp, gulp.
 The alternative is to eat like angels, small bites, chewed thoroughly, mixed with the saliva in the mouth, tasting the sweetness and only then swallowed.

 Yogis have known for thousands of years that one of the easiest keys to health is slow conscious eating.
 It takes practice.
 You have to retrain yourself.
 Eating is something you have done for your entire life without thinking about how it is done.
 Changing this habit will take some serious reprogramming.
 It starts by counting your chews.